surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

     #### Commands
         aws ssm list-associations --association-filter-list key=Name,value=awsconfig_Domain_<ds-id>_glad.test.com

 ### Remove Approach:<br/>
+The approach to remove the EC2 from the domain directory is to identify which EC2 has been terminated.
+To identify the same, configure the Auto Scaling group to use the **autoscaling: EC2_INSTANCE_TERMINATE** notification type, so that after the Auto Scaling group terminates an instance, it sends a notification.
+The recipient/subscriber of the notifications, in our case, will be a SQS topic.
+The SQS queue will then be polled for the messages, the EC2 instance id will be retrieved and the associated hostname will be removed from AD.

 1. Create the SQS queue<br/><br/>
-Create a new SQS queue.
-We will set the permissions in a later step, after we've created the SNS topic.<br/>
-Message retention period should be configured to a value greater than the frequency of the scheduled powershell script.<br/>

 2. Create the SNS topic<br/>
 Create a new SNS topic and add a subscription to the SNS topic selecting 'Amazon SQS' as the endpoint, ie: arn:aws:sqs:us-east-2:{aws-account-id}:poc-removead<br/>

 3. Configure providing permission to SNS to be allowed to send the Ec2 Termination message to SQS queue<br/>
 In the SQS queue  created in the prior step and select the 'Access Policy' tab.
+![\[Snapshot for 09-example-SQL-AccessPolicy:\]](?raw=true)

-Add below policy <br/>
+4. Add below policy <br/>
 Modify with your SNS ARN and the SQS ARNs.<br/>